“ Hinode Sunrise is when the sun rises over the horizon and warms my soul.”-Sasaki Miyo (Muge or Taro, the cat)

 I. The Story of the Stalker and the Sun

-This would have been a major stitch in the storyline and would have turned me off to the movie if this hadn’t been explored as to why that is in later scenes (in a satisfying way, of course).
-I still think her behavior in the beginning is a bit iffy, but you pretty much have to understand that these kids are still in middle school and who hasn’t done some dumb stuff back then that doesn’t come back to haunt them in the middle of the night years later?
+This would have been a major stitch in the storyline and would have turned me off to the movie if this hadn’t been explored as to why that is in later scenes.
+I still think her behavior in the beginning is a bit iffy, but you pretty much have to understand that these kids are still in middle school.
+Who hasn’t done some dumb stuff back then that doesn’t come back to haunt them in the middle of the night years later?

 For his part, Hinode seemed at best indifferent to her advances and at worst, annoyed.
 The boy had incredible patience, so let’s give him that at least because I think most boys would’ve snapped at Muge after a certain point.

 On the other hand, Hinode is also facing his own external and internal conflict.
-He must decided rather to follow his dreams as a pottery maker like his dear old grandad or cram hard to be accepted into a good high school in order to become a viable breadwinner for the family (Hinode does not have a father as far as we see in the movie).
+He must decided rather to follow his dreams as a pottery maker like his dear old grandad or cram hard to be accepted into a good high school.
+He is pressured to do so by his mother since he is the only man in the family.
+As the only man, he has to be the breadwinner of the family, but what about following his dreams?
 His conflict doesn’t have as much screen time, but I think it’s enough to establish the problems he faces.

 II.
 Okay, but what’s next?

 So, we’ve already established the point of conflict in the movie, then what’s next?
 Even though I did warn this review will spoil the movie, I still know someone reading this may have not watched it and to be honest, I would suggest watching it.
-You may not like Muge at all, even by the end of the movie but I do believe the writer of the screenplay, Ms. Okada, did her best to portray Muge as a sympathetic character or at least one who you understand why she is motivated to do the things she does.
+You may not like Muge at all, even by the end of the movie but I do believe the writer of the screenplay, Ms. Okada, did her best to portray Muge as a sympathetic character.

 Muge is 3D.
 At first, she seems like this annoyingly persistent girl who doesn’t know what “no” means.
 That is, until you realise she feels abandoned by her own mother and ostracized by her father, step-mother, and classmates.
 Muge itself is translated as, “Miss Ultra Gaga and Enigmatic.”
 It’s a name she’s had since she was in elementary school all because the kids starting picking fun at her after her mother left her…as kids do.